 We layout the distances you should be running and give you a general outline of what you should be doing.
 Precisely what you do will depend largely on your level of running experience and running goals.
 The course profiles of ultramarathons are not directly addressed in our running plans.
 For example, is your race flat, hilly, technical?
 Hot, or cold?
 These are all critical aspects of ultrarunning that you need to consider during your training to be ready for race day.
 In general, most of your training should be on terrain and in conditions similar to what you will face on race day.

-The following is a snapshot of what to expect in your 50 Mile Ultramarathon Training Plan download.
-The full download is a training guide covering not only the week-to-week details but also important training topics such as:
+The following is a snapshot of what to expect in your purchased 50 Mile Ultramarathon Training Plan.

 - Properly increasing your weekly mileage and increasing your long-run mileage.